m3tler/task-list-web/README.md

 ## Set up
 This section shows how to set up and install the application on the Tomcat server.

+Important: Before the app installation on the Tomcat server make sure you have Node.js installed.

 To set up the application follow these steps:
 1. Clone the application using ```git clone https://github.com/m3tler/task-list-web.git```
 2. Install npm using ```npm install``` command.